Godard family disappearance: Items found since September 1999

 On 16 September, eleven days after the dinghy was discovered, amateur sailors off the coast of the Channel Islands of Guernsey and Alderney discovered a life jacket belonging to Nick.
-A week later, on 23 September, the inflatable survival raft of Godard's boat was recovered half-deflated on a beach at Lyme Bay in Dorset, England, United Kingdom.
+A week later, on 23 September, the inflatable survival raft of Godard's boat was recovered half-deflated on a beach at Lyme Bay in Dorset, England.
 Unusually, the raft's canvas canopy had been cut off and was missing.

 Although French investigators were leaning towards the theory that Godard had murdered his wife and then fled, these latest discoveries brought chaos into the investigation.
 According to experts at the French Naval Hydrographic and Oceanographic Service, it was impossible for these items to have been found at these locations as a result of ocean currents alone: they had to have been scattered deliberately.
 Furthermore, the dinghy's emergency inflation device had been detached.
 According to the manufacturer, the dinghy could only have remained inflated for 72 hours after this device was removed.

 On 16 January 2000, four months after the disappearance of the Godard family, a canvas bag came up in a fisherman's trawling net off the coast of the Île de Batz.
 It contained numerous personal effects belonging to all the members of the family: clothes, driving licences, insurance documents, cheque books, the entire contents of Marie-France Godard's handbag, binoculars and a hammer.

 On 6 June 2000, a sea-shell harvester's boat cast its nets along the bed of Saint-Brieuc Bay, off the coast of Erquy.
 In the middle of the night, the dredger brought up a fragment of a human skull, which the fisherman threw back into the water.
 Four hours later, another skull came up, which the fisherman kept.
 DNA analysis revealed that it was the skull of Camille, Godard's daughter.
 Scientific analysts at IFREMER concluded that the skull had been at its location since at least February 2000.
 This seemed to corroborate the theory that Nick somehow sank, claiming the lives of its three passengers.
 The area in which Camille's skull was found – which is close to where Nick was inspected by customs officers on 2 September 1999 – was scoured by a minehunter and the French Navy, but no trace of the boat was found.